jrs0/hbr_uhbw/pyhbr/docs/modelling.md

 Disadvantages of this code group includes the lack of definition in whether the primary/secondary positions are used, and lack of validation.
 Similarly to the bleeding groups, basic validation may be performed by a chart analysis.

 ## Predictors

-Predictors are defined based on data that is available in the index presentation, if that data would be available to the clinician.

 Clinical codes are used to define predictors, but an exclusion period of one month is applied to avoid using ICD-10 and OPCS-4 codes that would not have been coded yet before the index (clinical coding happens monthly, and clinical codes are not available until this processing has occurred).